It doesn’t make any sense to you.

 On the surface, that may not seem that impressive.
 Perhaps the monkey was hungry and the ice cream freshly triggered his brain.

 But what makes this sequence of events noteworthy is that the triggered neurons were the very same ones used to move the monkey’s own body.
 In other words, the monkey seemed to be having the experience of eating ice-cream merely by watching someone else do it.

 The same principle applies to marketing.

 When it comes to your website, it’s critical that you show your prospects a better future.
-Don’t just tell them about it through your products or services.
+Don’t just tell them about your products or services.
 Rather, show them how you will help them achieve the good life they so desire.
-Help them visualize, with emotional marketing, how your product or service will solve their pain points and make their life much easier.
+Help them visualize, with emotional marketing, how your product or service will solve their pain points and make their job easier.